ANTONIO: Towards a Systematic Method of Generating NLP Benchmarks for Verification: ANTONIO's Overall Design

-Next, we implemented data rotation to help the hyper-rectangles to better fit the data (as shown in Figure~\ref{fig:rotation}).
-Lastly, we use PCA for dimensionality reduction.
-This helps abstract interpretation algorithms to reduce over-approximation and speeds up training and verification by reducing the input space.

-These last two data manipulations can be arbitrarily omitted or modified and the user can insert other manipulations of their choices that might help.

-\item[\textbf{Hyper-rectangles}] Then, the user is able to create hyper-rectangles from the data.
+\paragraph{\textbf{Hyper-rectangles}} The original core of ANTONIO as a tool is the code producing hyper-rectangles for given sentences (and their semantic attacks).
 We implemented several ways to create and refine the hyper-rectangles to increase their precision.
 Figure~\ref{fig:shrink-cluster} (left) shows how a naive hyper-rectangle, that contains all the inputs from the desired class, might also contain inputs from the other class.
 That is why we implemented a method to shrink the hyper-rectangle to exclude the undesired inputs (centre) and a method for clustering and generating multiple hyper-rectangles around each cluster (right).

-Furthermore, to increase precision, we can create a third type of hyper-rectangles (Figure~\ref{fig:antonio-flow}3C) by attacking the inputs (similarly as in the data augmentation part) and then drawing the hyper-rectangles around each input and its perturbations.
+Furthermore, to increase precision, ANTONIO can create a third type of hyper-rectangles (Figure~\ref{fig:antonio-flow} (3C)) by attacking the inputs (as described in the data augmentation part) and then drawing the hyper-rectangles around each input and its perturbations.
+Finally, for comparison purposes, we also implemented the creation of $\epsilon$-cubes.
+These hyper-rectangles will be used both for training and verification.